openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 	InferenceEngine::LowLatency(cnnNetwork);
 	```

-	**State naming rule:**  a name of state is a concatanation of names original TensorIterator operation, Parameter of the body and additional suffix "variable_" + id (0-base indexing, new indexing for each TensorIterator), e.g:
+	**State naming rule:**  a name of state is a concatenation of names: original TensorIterator operation, Parameter of the body, and additional suffix "variable_" + id (0-base indexing, new indexing for each TensorIterator), for example:

 		tensor_iterator_name = "TI_name"
 		body_parameter_name = "param_name"